 Clyde is a very small village located in the state of New York.
 With a population of 2,152 people and just one neighborhood, Clyde is the 566th largest community in New York.
-Clyde has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Much of the housing stock in Clyde was built prior to World War II, making it one of the older and more historic villages in the country.

-Unlike some villages, Clyde isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Clyde are a mix of both white- and blue-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Clyde is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Clyde is a village of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Clyde who work in office and administrative support (20.22%), sales jobs (14.29%), and healthcare (8.23%).

-The citizens of Clyde are slightly less educated than the national average of 21.84% for the average city or town: 15.98% of adults in Clyde have a bachelor's degree or advanced degree
+The percentage of adults in Clyde with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.98% of adults in Clyde have a bachelor's degree or advanced degree.

 The people who call Clyde home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clyde residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Clyde include Italian, Irish, German, English, and Dutch.